 Alcohol is classed as a depressant, meaning that is slows down vital functions, resulting in slurred speech, unsteady movement, disturbed perceptions and an inability to react quickly.
 Alcohol acts to depress the central nervous system at high doses.
 At lower doses, alcohol can act as a stimulant, inducing feelings of euphoria and talkativeness, but drinking too much alcohol at one session can lead to drowsiness, respiratory depression (where breathing becomes slow, shallow or stops entirely), coma or even death.

-As well as its acute and potentially lethal sedative effect at high doses, alcohol has effects on every organ in the body and these effects depend on the blood alcohol concentration (BAC) over time
+As well as its acute and potentially lethal sedative effect at high doses, alcohol has effects on every organ in the body and these effects depend on the blood alcohol concentration (BAC) over time feel pain, toxicity where the body vomits the poison, and finally unconsciousness or, worse, coma or death from severe toxic overdose).
+These reactions depend on how much is consumed and how quickly.

 It is particularly dangerous to mix alcohol with other depressants, such as GHB, Rohypnol, Ketamine, tranquilizers or sleeping pills.
 Combining depressants multiplies the effects of both drugs and can lead to memory loss, coma or death.
+Alcohol overdose causes even more severe depressant effects (inability to